When to Apply Grub Control [Best Time to Treat Your Lawn]

 • First things first – make sure that you indeed have a grub problem before resorting to any treatment methods.
 There are several telltale signs to let you know that you have grubs strolling in your lawn such as when you actually see grubs, dead patches, spongy spots, hovering moths, and/or more birds, raccoons, armadillos, skunks, or moles coming to pay a visit

-• Next, do not buy and use products that only contain certain ingredients such as lambda-cyhalothrin, gamma-cyhalothrin, bifenthrin, deltamethrin, cyfluthrin or permethrin because they do not on their own work towards solving the grub damage to lawn or grub damage to garden problem.
+• Next, do not buy and use products that only contain certain ingredients such as lambda-cyhalothrin, gamma-cyhalothrin, bifenthrin, deltamethrin, cyfluthrin, or permethrin because they do not work on their own towards solving the grub damage to the lawn or grub damage to the garden problem.
 Follow the instructions like dosage and best time to apply listed in the respective product label

-• Remember, these ar chemicals you’re dealing with so make sure you wear protective gear such as safety gloves, safety glasses, a long-sleeved shirt, and long-sleeved pant
+• Remember, these are chemicals you’re dealing with so make sure you wear protective gear such as safety gloves, safety glasses, a long-sleeved shirt, and long-sleeved pant

 • After spreading the grub control product, irrigate your lawn with at least 0.5 inches of water.
 Rainfall or irrigation will activate the grub killer and make the application more effective